 A generic rule of thumb that covers different bike styles (including road bikes) and handlebar configurations is that a proper reach (distance to the handlebar from the seat), allows you to comfortably use all the positions the handlebars provide and to comfortably bend your elbows while riding.

-Cleat Placement
+6. Cleat Placement

 I am going to assume you will be wearing proper bicycle shoes on your new road bike.
-You want to get the complete experience and once you ride with cleats you will never look back.
+You want to get the complete experience and trust me once you ride with cleats you will never look back.

 However if one of your feet points slightly in or out you can move the cleat in your shoe to compensate for that.
-You will still get a perfectly stable fit on the pedal and it is going to to help your knees and hips stay in alignment.
+You will still get a perfectly stable fit on the pedal and it is going to help your knees and hips stay in alignment.

-However there are two that are very useful in their own way.
+However, there are two that are very useful in their own way.

 Inseam | Height | Bike Size |